andrevitta/E-comerce-Product-Evaluation/README.md

 # Results

-Below arer the top 5 best product according to their evaluation to represent the final results.
+Below are the top 5 product according to their evaluation to present the final results.

 <img src="./image/results.PNG" alt="Data flow" width="500"/>